 Tom Matthewson is a wildlife photographer from Davis County Utah.

 started carrying a bird guide on her runs down the Provo River Trail to Utah Lake after noticing birds she didn’t recognize.
-The spark was ignited, and she has incorporated bird ecology into her environmental education work at Red Butte Garden
+The spark was ignited, and since has incorporated bird ecology into her environmental education work at Red Butte Garden

 , the Natural History Museum of Utah